 As a business student, she came across a flyer offering free training and materials to volunteers who wished to prepare tax returns with East Bay Asian Community Foundation in Oakland.
 She knew learning about taxes would be a useful life skill and here was an opportunity to not only learn the law but apply the knowledge while helping others.
 A perfect combination.

-In addition to volunteering, Katherine has a full-time job with California Department of Tax and Fee Administration.
-To help her juggle a 40-hour work week with volunteering, she goes “old-school” and uses a hand-written daily planner.
-The planner helps her to visualize what she needs to do and reminds her where she needs to be.
+In addition to volunteering, Katherine has a full-time job with the California Department of Tax and Fee Administration.
+To help her juggle her 40-hour workweek with her volunteering, she goes “old-school” and uses a hand-written daily planner.
+The planner helps her to visualize what she needs to do and reminders her where she needs to be.
 She combines her work schedule and personal schedule into one large picture.
 When it all starts to look too overwhelming, Katherine takes out a pencil and carves out some “me-time”.

 I sincerely appreciate Katherine taking the time to tell her story.
 Last season our locations had nearly 500 volunteers assisting the public with tax preparation needs.
-Like Katherine, each of our volunteers has their own unique story and experiences.
-Our doors are always open for new volunteers to come share their stories, experiences, and desire to help others.
+Like Katherine, each of our volunteers has a unique story and experience.
+Our doors are always open for new volunteers to share their stories, experiences, and desire to help others.
 If you are interested in joining Katherine and our other outstanding volunteers this tax season, please visit our website at yourfreetaxprep.org.
 We have open training sessions in November and December.
 Katherine and I look forward to seeing you there.

 If you’re inspired to become a volunteer, click here to sign up!